acl-org/acl-anthology/bin/fixedcase/README.md

 8. If one of a short list of noun descriptors including "Island" and "University" immediately follows a fixed-case word, or precedes it separated by "of", the descriptor is also fixed-case.
 (See `ndescriptors` in `common.py`.)
-9. If a title starts with a single word set off by a colon or dash, the first word is fixed-case unless the word appears in an English lexicon as an all-lowercase lemma.
-(In principle this applies to both lowercase words and uppercase words, but in practice protect.py never protects lowercase characters, even title-initially.)
-10. Otherwise, the word is not fixed-case.
+9. Otherwise, the word is not fixed-case.

 Examples: